BabylonJS/OldDocumentationSite/content/How_To/scene/Fast_Build.md

----
-PG_TITLE: How To Fast Build a World
----

 # How To Fast Build a World

 There are a number of helpers that, once you to have put models into a scene, add cameras, light and environment that adjust to the models automatically allowing you to quickly view them.
 You can then make adjustments as you need.